 Create a sink connector by Lenses.io from Apache Kafka® to MongoDB

-The MongoDB sink connector enables you to move data from an Aiven for Apache Kafka® cluster to a MongoDB database.
-The Lenses.io implementation enables you to write KCQL transformations on the topic data before sending it to the MongoDB database.
+The MongoDB Stream Reactor sink connector enables you to move data from an Aiven for Apache Kafka cluster to a MongoDB database.
+It uses KCQL transformations to filter and map topic data before sending it to MongoDB.

 Prerequisites

-To setup a MongoDB sink connector, you need an Aiven for Apache Kafka service with Kafka Connect enabled or a dedicated Aiven for Apache Kafka Connect cluster.
+An Aiven for Apache Kafka service with Apache Kafka Connect enabled or a dedicated Aiven for Apache Kafka Connect cluster.

-Also collect the following information about the target MongoDB database upfront:
+Gather the following information for the target MongoDB database:

 -